 While both forms of cocaine are incredibly addictive, crack is generally cheaper and produces a more intense, dangerous high.

-If you’re concerned your teen may be abusing crack, you’ll want to learn about the following five pieces of paraphernalia traditionally associated with crack cocaine.
+If you’re concerned your teen may be abusing crack, you’ll want to learn about the following five pieces of paraphernalia traditionally associated with crack cocaine, such as what a crack pipe or “stem” looks like.

 - Light Bulbs: Crack does not light on its own (like marijuana or hash); it must be slowly heated to burn.
 While a crack user may use a traditional glass pipe, light bulbs are an incredibly popular, make-shift device for smoking crack.
 Users remove the bulb’s inner workers, place the crack inside the bulb, and light the outside of the glass.
 If you find a bulb with burn marks or empty light bulbs, it’s important to intervene quickly.